mlaloux/Python-geo_interface-applications/README.md

 Applications
 -------------

-ne of the great advantages of the  (Sean Gillies) is its ability to quickly examine the contents of a shapefile as dictionaries or write a shapefile in the same way, thanks to the protocol and generators/iterators:
+One big advantage is its ability to quickly examine the contents of a shapefile as dictionaries:

 ### with Fiona: